hkhkhk1987/JenkinsDurationOnELK/TESTING.md

 From here, you'll connect to Jenkins UI from your browser, through `localhost:8080`.
 Once you are connected, follow these steps:

-1. Install the Datadog Plugin, either via the Update Center, or via .hpi
+1. Install the JobPerformanceStats Plugin, either via the Update Center, or via .hpi
 2. Configure with an API key
 3. Create a test build